Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/document-pojo-interoperability.markdown

 {{% ssummary %}}{{% /ssummary %}}

-XAP offers interoperability between documents and POJOs via the space - it is possible to write POJOs and read them back as documents, and vice versa.
-This is usually useful in scenarios requiring reading and/or manipulating POJO objects without loading the concrete java classes.
+XAP offers interoperability between documents and POJOs via the Space - it is possible to write POJOs and read them back as documents, and vice versa.
+This is usually useful in scenarios requiring reading and/or manipulating POJO objects without loading the concrete Java classes.

 {{%align center%}}
 ![document_arch2.jpg](/attachment_files/document_arch2.jpg)
 {{%/align  %}}

-{{% tip %}}
+{{% tip "Tip"%}}
-In previous releases the `ExternalEntry` class was used to achieve this functionality.
+In previous releases, the `ExternalEntry` class was used to achieve this functionality.
 Starting with 8.0, the `SpaceDocument` class should be used to accomplish these needs in a simpler and safer manner, whereas `ExternalEntry` has been deprecated and should no longer be used.
 {{%/tip%}}

 # Requirements

-When working with documents, the user is in charge of creating and registering the space type descriptor manually before interacting with the document types.
-When working with POJOs, the system implicitly generates a space type descriptor for the POJO's class using annotations or `gs.xml` files when the class is used for the first time.
+When working with documents, the user is in charge of creating and registering the Space type descriptor manually before interacting with the document types.
+When working with POJOs, the system implicitly generates a Space type descriptor for the POJO's class using annotations or `gs.xml` files when the class is used for the first time.
 In order to inter-operate, the same type descriptor should be used for both POJOs and documents.

-If the POJO's class is in the application's classpath, or the POJO is already registered in the space, there's no need to register it again - the application will retrieve it automatically when it's used for the first time.
+If the POJO's class is in the application's classpath, or the POJO is already registered in the Space, there's no need to register it again - the application will retrieve it automatically when it is used for the first time.
 For example:

 ```java